Opportunity-Hack-San-Jose-2017/Team7/platobot/README.md

         or CMD + SHIFT + . to show hidden files :)

   * **Dependencies:**
-    * Python dependencies are specified in requirements.txt - mainly used by smsbot
+    * Python dependencies are specified in requirements.txt - mainly used by platobot